wilsonmar/oss-perf/tableau.md

 0. Drag the Dimension Category to the Rows field.
 This segments the data further.
 0. Drag the Dimension Segment to the Rows field.
 This further segments the data shown.

+0. To vary colors of a dimension, drag it again and drop it on the color mark.

 <img alt="tableau lines separated by year" src="https://cloud.githubusercontent.com/assets/300046/11996255/69a883b2-aa1c-11e5-8ac6-19168d517124.png">